vasa-chi/purescript-book/2 - Getting Started.md

 ## Tracking Dependencies with Bower

 For our phone book application (the goal of this chapter), we will need a data structure to store contact information.
-To keep things simple for this introductory chapter, we'll use a simple sorted array to store our data.
+To keep things simple for this introductory chapter, we'll use a simple linked list to store our data.

 The `purescript-lists` package contains helper functions for working with linked lists that we will find useful, so let's install it.
 Just like we did with our `npm` dependencies, we could download this package directly on the command line, by typing: